Wednesday, April 9, 2008

 http://www.sloan-c.org/awards/awards2002.asp

-(Note: UIS is the only university that has more than one of the eight "most outstanding achievement" award recipients.)
+(Note: UIS is the only university that has more than one of the eleven "most outstanding achievement" award recipients.)

 UIS Online

-· 30.3% of UIS credits were generated in online courses.
+· 35.7% of credits were generated in online courses.

-· 30.7% of UIS students were registered only in online courses.
+· 32.9% were registered only in online courses.

 Continuous Improvement through Data-Driven Decision Making